cpske/ISP/feedback/labexam1-feedback.md

 ## Test Procedure

-1. Run the test code with code coverage using a correct BankAccount class -- no defects and no extra code for creating defects.
+1. Run the test code with code coverage using a correct BankAccount class (class has no defects and no extra code for latent defects).
    All tests should pass.

-2. Record code coverage and how many tests failed or had errors.
+2. Record code coverage result and how many tests failed or had errors.

 3. Correct or comment out all failed tests in student's `bank_account_test.py`.
    * I corrected the first error reported by unittest, except semantic errors.
-   * For example, if a test asserts account.available is 400 and it should be 500, then I changed the test code to 500.
+   * For example, if a test asserts account.available is 400 and it should be 500, then I changed the assert value to 500.
-   * All failed tests after the first one I commented out.
+   * For failures after the first one, I commented out the failing asserts.
+Just enough to make the test pass.
    * Also commented out syntax and semantic errors that cause tests to fail.
    * Retest and correct until all tests pass.

 4. Record any semantic or syntax errors.
-   * No excuse for these -- Python shows the error, so anyone could have fixed them.

-5. Using the defective BankAccount code, run the tests 6 times using each of the bugs above.
+5. Run tests using the defective BankAccount code: run the tests 6 times using each of the bugs above.
    * Record which cases the defect was detected.
    * Student needs to detect 5 out of 6 defects for full credit.